 Crime Report Archive – Weekly and Monthly Crime Reports are archived here.

-Crime Mapping – You can request crime data for a rolling 180 days by crime type, a time period, an address, or up to a 2 mile radius.
+- You can also obtain crime data for a rolling 180 days by crime type, time period, address, or part of town (up to a 2 mile radius).
 Click the "I Agree" button to get to the Crime Map page.